asielcabrera/yoloc/README.md

 YOLO will display the current FPS and predicted classes as well as the image with bounding boxes drawn on top of it.

 You will need a webcam connected to the computer that OpenCV can connect to or it won't work.
-If you have multiple webcams connected and want to select which one to use you can pass the flag -c <num> to pick (OpenCV uses webcam 0 by default).
+If you have multiple webcams connected and want to select which one to use you can pass the flag `-c <num>` to pick (OpenCV uses webcam 0 by default).

 You can also run it on a video file if OpenCV can read the video:

 ```
 ./darknet detector demo cfg/coco.data cfg/yolov3.cfg yolov3.weights <video file>
 ```

+# Train models